Extend your singing comfort zone – 7 steps

 Having extended your comfort zone up and down, test it out on a song you have found difficult in the past.
 Make sure you choose a start note within your comfort zone.
 Follow steps 2-4 first moving up, then down.

-Just adding one semitone to your comfort zone will increase the number of keys you’ll be comfortable singing in, and will increase the number and type of songs you can perform.
+Just adding one semitone at a time to your comfort zone will increase the number of keys you’ll be comfortable singing in, and will increase the number and type of songs you can perform.

 Discover more vocal technique exercises in our book (now out in paperback).
 This Is A Voice: 99 exercises to train, project and harness the power of your voice’.
 Speaking, singing (opera, rock, pop, soul, jazz, country and everything in between), beatboxing, finding your voice (and someone else’s).